A Beautiful Little Fool

 Or would you rather have the knowledge that something beyond yourself exists and the responsibility to partake in society and contribute to the greater good?
 Would you continue searching for more?

-If I could choose, perhaps in an ideal world, I would want to be somewhere in between the reality of the beautiful little fool and my own.
+If I could choose, perhaps in an ideal world, I would want to be somewhere between the reality of the beautiful little fool and my own.

 But perhaps if I were her, I would never know a life like mine even existed.
 Or if I did know, I wouldn’t concern myself with it.